Bank of England keeps policy steady despite new remit

 The British central bank's decision contrasts with that of the Bank of Japan, which has been under more overt political pressure to stimulate its economy.
 It shocked markets earlier on Thursday when it pledged to double its government bond holdings within two years.

-Although King and two other policymakers backed restarting the BoE's asset-buying quantitative eaisng programme in February and March, there has been no sign of a softening in the opposition of the other six members, who are more concerned about inflation and sterling weakness.
+Although King and two other policymakers backed restarting the BoE's asset-buying quantitative easing program in February and March, there has been no sign of a softening in the opposition of the other six members, who are more concerned about inflation and sterling weakness.

 Sterling strengthened slightly against the dollar and June gilt futures fell to a session low after the bank's decision, as economists had seen a slim chance of action this month.